- Search The Registry

 *The birth of Evelyn Dove in 1902 is celebrated on this date.
 She was a Black British cabaret and jazz singer.

 Dove was born in London, the daughter of Francis Dove, a barrister from Sierra Leone, and his British wife, Augusta.
 Francis Dove was the son of William Dove, who had made a fortune from trading out of Freetown, Sierra Leone.
-Evelyn Dove studied singing, piano, and elocution at the Royal Academy of Music.
+At the Royal Academy of Music, Evelyn Dove studied singing, piano, and elocution.
 When she graduated in 1919, she was awarded a silver medal.
-As a contralto she hoped for a career on the concert platform but the worlds of jazz and cabaret were more welcoming.
+As a contralto, she hoped for a career on the concert platform, but jazz and cabaret worlds were more welcoming.

-In the early 1920s the all-Black jazz revues that were popular in America were being recreated in Europe.
+In the early 1920s, the all-Black jazz revues popular in America were recreated in Europe.
 In 1925 the cast of The Chocolate Kiddies, starring Adelaide Hall, was sent to Europe to give overseas audiences an opportunity to see some of America’s top Black entertainers.
-Dove was invited to join them in Britain and with the company she toured Western Europe for a year.
+Dove was invited to join them in Britain, and with the company, she toured Western Europe for a year.
 Soon after, she went to Russia, playing in Leningrad and Moscow, where the audience included Joseph Stalin.
-After replacing Josephine Baker as the star attraction in a revue at the Casino de Paris, Dove travelled to New York in 1936 to appear in cabaret at the famous nightclub, Connie’s Inn.
+After replacing Josephine Baker as the star attraction in a revue at the Casino de Paris, Dove traveled to New York in 1936 to appear in cabaret at the famous nightclub Connie’s Inn.
 This rivaled the Cotton Club as a showcase for top Black talent in America.